RCTV.

 Sora Is Gone.
 Here's What the Numbers Actually Mean.

 Sora launched in December 2024 to more hype than any AI product since GPT-4.
-It shut down on March 24, 2026 — 14 months later — with $2.1 million in total lifetime revenue against peak inference costs estimated at $15 million per day.
-The consumer app goes dark April 26; the API lingers until September.
+OpenAI announced its shutdown on March 24, 2026 — 15 months later.
+The standalone social app, launched September 2025 and shuttered alongside the rest of the product line, generated $2.1 million in lifetime in-app purchases over its six-month life against peak inference costs estimated at $15 million per day.
+The consumer app goes dark April 26, 2026; the API lingers until September 24.
 Before the narrative shifts to “strategic pivot to robotics,” the raw numbers deserve a cold stare.
 This wasn’t bad execution.
 It was a predictable collision of physics and human behavior.

 The Economics Were Structurally Broken